Three guys, a gardening pad and the quest for a better night's rest under the stars.

 Left to right: Jim Lea; John Burroughs on Mount Adams in the early 70's; John, Tex and David Burroughs in 1985

-At the time, John was an engineer at the Boeing Company aerospace corporation.
+At the time, John was an engineer at the Boeing aerospace corporation.
 His two friends, co-founders Jim Lea and Neil Anderson, had just lost their jobs in the now-legendary Boeing layoffs that brought Seattle to an economic standstill in the late 60's and early 70's.
 As a project, John suggested that Neil and Jim focus on designing the more lightweight, comfortable and durable sleeping pad of their dreams.

 The original press used to make the first prototype mattresses and the original Therm-a-rest production mattresses from 1972.

-By 1986, "Therm-a-Rest" had become a household name to adventurers around the world.
-In that same year, we came full circle to revisit the old closed-cell pad that spurred our founders into action and came up with the RidgeRest® mattress.
-Its thermally formed peaks and valleys turned this most basic of mattresses into something special.
-So special in fact that it, along with the more compact Z Lite™ mattress introduced in 1989, remain staples in gear closets throughout the world.
+In response to European demand, 1985 brought the opening of our Midleton, Ireland production and distribution facility.
+This addition of an "in-market" hub allowed us to efficiently meet the needs of a rapidly growing customer base, while also maintaining the exceptional quality and customer service that allow us to stand behind every Therm-a-Rest product with a warranty that's second to none.By 1986, "Therm-a-Rest" had become a household name to adventurers around the world.
+In that same year, we came full circle to revisit the old closed-cell pad that spurred our founders into action and came up with the RidgeRest® pad.
+Its thermally formed peaks and valleys turned this foam pad into something special.
+So special in fact that it, and the more compact Z Lite™ pad introduced in 1989, remain staples in gear closets throughout the world.

-In many ways, we now operate in much the same way we did over 40 years ago.
-Not far from where we began, in the SODO district of Seattle, John Burroughs still comes to work every day.
-And though we are bigger, we're proud to maintain a single-minded commitment to quality and innovation by designing every product from a wealth of personal experience and producing the majority of what we sell with our own hands.
+Today, we can confidently say that the Therm-a-Rest brand remains the worldwide leader in outdoor comfort, offering the broadest and most innovative assortment of outdoor comfort products available.In many ways, we now operate in much the same way we did 50 years ago.
+Although we are bigger, we're proud to maintain a single-minded commitment to quality and innovation by designing every product from a wealth of personal experience and producing the majority of what we sell with our own hands.